 Born in Gatteo (Forli-Cesena) on 8 April 1961, he trained as an industrial designer and in 1983 founded Technogym S.p.A., a leading fitness, wellness and athletic training company in more than 100 countries with 14 branches and 85 distributors.
 The company was an official supplier for the last 5 Olympic Games and has also been selected for the Rio 2016 Olympics.
 After 20 years of experience in the fitness and wellness industry, in 2002 Mr Alessandri created the Wellness Foundation, a non-profit organisation for the promotion of wellness as a social opportunity for governments, businesses and citizens.
 He serves as a member of the Board of Directors for Enervit S.p.A. and for Moncler S.p.A., while in March 2004 he joined the Executive Board of Confindustria.
 He was also named Sole Administrator for Nextrend S.r.l., DUKE Investment S.r.l. and Oiren S.r.l.
 Today he is the Chairman of the Board of the companies Axon S.r.l. and Wellness Holding S.r.l., and of the non-profit Wellness Foundation and Emittente.
 In 2001 he was named a Cavaliere del Lavoro (the Italian Order of Merit for Labour) and in 2003 was awarded Entrepreneur of the Year.
 In 2004 he received the Premio Leonardo Qualità Italia (Leonardo Italian Quality Prize) and, in the same year, the Department of Motor Science at the University of Urbino awarded him an honorary degree.
 Another honorary degree was received from the University of Bologna’s School of Engineering in Biomedical Engineering.
 In November 2007 the Chamber of Commerce of the United States awarded Mr Alessandri “Entrepreneur of the Year” in the economy category.
 Finally, in February 2014 he received an honorary master’s in Business Administration from the CUOA Foundation.

 Born in Milan on 29 April 1962, Sergio Buongiovanni graduated in Economics and Business from Bocconi University.
-He began his professional career in his hometown, at KPMG S.p.A. as an auditor.
+He began his professional career at KPMG S.p.A. as an auditor.
 After three years of experience at Pa.Fin in the role of Venture Capital Activities Supervisor, from 1996 to 2008 he was CEO of Marina Yachting S.p.A. and Best Company S.r.l.
 Since 1998, Sergio Buongiovanni has collaborated with Industries S.p.A., initially as Director of Operations and then as CFO and Director from 2000 to 2004.
-From 2004 to October 2013, he was CEO of Industries S.p.A., responsible for the company’s administration, finance and auditing for management, IT, personnel and logistics.
-Presently, Mr Buongiovanni is the Executive Director of Moncler S.p.A., a Director at Industries S.p.A., and serves on the boards of several companies controlled by the Moncler Group.
+From 2004 to October 2013, he was CEO of Industries S.p.A., in charge for the company’s administration, finance and auditing, IT, personnel and logistics.
+Currently, Mr Buongiovanni is an Executive Director of Moncler S.p.A. and a Director at Industries S.p.A.

 Born in Turin 9 September 1962, Marco De Benedetti earned a degree in History and Economics in 1984 from Wesleyan University and a masters in Business Administration in 1987 from the Wharton Business School.
 From July 1999 to July 2005 he filled the role of CEO of TIM S.p.A. and from July 2005 to October 2005 he was CEO of Telecom Italia S.p.A.
 Since November 2005, Mr De Benedetti has been Managing Director of the Carlyle Group and Co-President, Europe of Carlyle.
 He also sits on the Board of Directors of Cofide S.p.A., CIR S.p.A., Moncler S.p.A., NBTY, Inc., Marelli Motori S.p.A., Twin-Set Simona Barbieri S.r.l. (where he is also Chair), Comdata S.p.A., CEP Advisors S.r.l., Marco de Benedetti Consulting S.r.l. (where he is also Chair), Fratelli De Benedetti S.p.A. (where he is also Chair) and Save the Children Italy.